nlpub/russe-wsi-kit/README.md

 Thus, the successfull submissions will group all contexts referring to the same word sense (by assigning the same ```predict_sense_id```).
 To achive this goal, you can you models which induce sense inventory from a large corpus for all words in the corpus, e.g. Adagram, or try to cluster directly the contexts of one word, e.g. using the k-Means algorithm.
 Besides, you can use an exising sense inventory from a dictionary to build your modes (which again do not match exactly the gold dataset, but this is not a problem).
 Below we provode more details on differences between two tracks.

+During the training phase of the shared task you are supposed to develop your models, testing them on the available datasets.
+You will be supposed to apply the developed models on the test data, once they will be made available.

 Knowldege-free and Knowledge-Rich Tracks
 ----------------------------------------